-COMM-314 Newspaper Practicum
+COMM-314 News Practicum (3)

-Students work in a laboratory setting to write and produce the campus newspaper.
-May be taken for credit twice, earning a total of 6 credits.
+Students work in a laboratory setting to write news for campus media in the print, broadcast, and online environments.
+Maybe taken for credit twice, earning a total of 6 credits.

-COMM-322 COMM Careers Seminar
+COMM-322 COMM Careers Seminar (1)